socolachaymo/socolachaymo.gitbub.io/README.md

-## This is the repo for my blog site
+## I made my portfolio website with Jekyll and GitHub Pages